PanhaRChan/Elk-Stack/README.md

 -Download and launch a docker elk container

--Enable service docker on boot
+-Enable service docker on boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.